STS Manual: Governance Procedures of the Science and Technology Section (STS)

 Section 2.
 Responsibilities.

 (a) The chair shall be responsible for calling and coordinating the Midwinter and Annual meetings of the Section.
 The chair appoints members of ad hoc and standing committees as necessary.
 The chair is responsible for budgeting, payment and reimbursement of funds.
 The chair reports section activities to the ACRL Board.
-The chair attends the ACRL Sections Council meeting and reports to the STS Council.
+The chair attends the ACRL Communities of Practice Assembly (COPA) meeting and reports to the STS Council.
 The chair, with the approval of the Executive Committee, may appoint and charge a Section member to serve as the section representative to other sections or bodies.

 (b) The vice-chair/chair-elect shall serve as an assistant to the chair and assume responsibilities of the chair in his/her absence.
 The vice-chair/chair-elect will also be responsible for appointing a Conference Program Planning Committee and chair for the annual program meeting of the Section, serves as an ex-officio member, and reports to the ACRL vice-chair/chair-elect.
 The vice-chair/chair-elect makes appointments to all other STS committees for terms beginning in his or her term as chair.
-The vice-chair/chair-elect also attends the ACRL Sections Council meeting and reports to the STS Council.
+The vice-chair/chair-elect also attends the ACRL Communities of Practice Assembly meeting and reports to the STS Council.

 (c) The secretary shall be responsible for taking and distributing the minutes of the Midwinter and Annual Conferences.
-The secretary is responsible for handling proposed bylaws amendments.
 The secretary maintains the records of the Section and serves as corresponding secretary.
 The term for secretary is two years.

 (d) The publicity officer shall be responsible for publicity, including notifying and distributing to interested parties announcements of section activities as directed by the Executive Committee.
 The term for publicity officer is two years.

-(e) The immediate past chair shall be responsible for chairing the nominating committee, serving as liaison to the ACRL Executive Committee; and revising and distributing the section manual; and serving on ACRL Activity Sections Council.
+(e) The immediate past chair shall be responsible for chairing the Nominating Committee, serving as liaison to the ACRL Executive Committee; and revising and distributing the section manual.

 (f) The members-at-large shall attend and participate in Executive Committee and Council meetings; attend STS committee and task force meetings as designated to facilitate section work and communication; and serve as liaison or member of committees/task forces/projects of interest to the Executive Committee.